Vindulamj/eco-driving-rl/README.md

 ```
 ### Acknowledgement

-This research was supported by MIT-IBM Watson AI Lab.
-The authors acknowledge the MIT SuperCloud and Lincoln Laboratory Supercomputing Center for providing computational resources that have contributed to the research results reported within this paper.
-The authors would like to thank Mark Taylor, Blaine Leonard, Matt Luker and Michael Sheffield at the Utah Department of Transportation for numerous constructive discussions.
-The authors would also like to thank Zhongxia Yan for his help in coding the original framework that was extended to produce the computational results reported in this paper.
+The authors acknowledge the MIT SuperCloud and Lin- coln Laboratory Supercomputing Center for providing com- putational resources that have contributed to the research results reported within this paper.
+The authors are grateful to Mark Taylor, Blaine Leonard, Matt Luker and Michael Sheffield at the Utah Department of Transportation for nu- merous constructive discussions.
+The authors would also like to thank Zhongxia Yan for his help in developing the original framework that was extended to produce the computational results reported in this paper.